 The Vegetable Production System (Veggie) was developed to be a simple, easily stowed, high growth volume, low resource facility capable of producing fresh vegetables on the International Space Station (ISS) for flight crew consumption and for scientists to conduct experiments to learn how to grow food plants in space.
 In addition to growing vegetables in space, Veggie has supported a variety of experiments used to determine how plants respond to microgravity, provide real-time psychological benefits for the crew, and conduct outreach activities.
-Currently, Veggie provides the largest volume available for plant growth on the ISS.
 Veggie is a deployable plant growth unit that provides "salad-type" crops to the crew for a palatable, nutritious, and safe source of fresh food, in addition to supporting relaxation and recreation.
 Veggie provides lighting, water and nutrient delivery for efficient plant growth, utilizing the cabin environment for temperature and relative humidity control and a source of carbon dioxide for photosynthesis.
 Veggie contains a large adjustable LED light bank that makes this system an ideal facility for experiments requiring a light source.
 To grow plants, a reservoir supplies water via capillary action to root pillows containing substrate, nutrients and seeds.
-Additional water is administered on-orbit to initiate seed germination and provide a continuous water supply throughout the growth cycle until the vegetables are harvested.
-NASA scientists are using this device currently in research work designed to further develop the capabilities of the hardware to generate produce for astronaut consumption.
-Further details about the "Pick and Eat" Project jointly sponsored by the Human Research Program and Space Biology can be found at: https://taskbook.nasaprs.com/Publication/index.cfm?action=public_query_taskbook_content&TASKID=10455
+Water is administered on-orbit to initiate seed germination and periodically added throughout the growth cycle to provide a continuous water supply until the vegetables are harvested.
+NASA scientists are using this device in research work designed to further develop the capabilities of the hardware to generate produce for astronaut consumption.
+Further details about the "Pick and Eat" Project jointly sponsored by the Human Research Program and Space Biology can be found at https://taskbook.nasaprs.com/Publication/index.cfm?action=public_query_taskbook_content&TASKID=10455.

-This mid-TRL technology will enable the conduct of experiments that will lead to it's further development as a tool for providing fresh food during exploration missions.
-During the conduct of these experiments the Veggie technology will provide fresh vegetables to the crew of the ISS, on a more frequent schedule as knowledge is gained to improve productivity of the device.
+This mid-TRL technology enables the conduct of experiments that will lead to further development of Veggie as a tool for providing fresh food during exploration missions.
+During the conduct of these experiments, the Veggie technology will provide fresh vegetables to the crew of the ISS, on a more frequent schedule as knowledge is gained to improve productivity of the device.
 Veggie also serves as a tool for gaining knowledge on human-plant-microbial interactions.

 |Organizations Performing Work||Role||Type||Location|